 UK weather can be unpredictable, so it's important to prepare your home for the worst.
 In this guide, we’ll share what you can do to get your home ready for storms, including what to do before, during and after.

 What is a storm?

 Storms are atmospheric disturbances characterised by strong winds, heavy rain, thunder, and lightning.
 They can take various forms, such as hurricanes, thunderstorms, and tornadoes.

 Storms can cause damage to buildings, disrupt transportation, communication systems, and endanger lives.

-In the UK, we name our storms that are due to have a detrimental effect to cities and towns across the country.
-The reason we give them names is so that there is better communication of what’s to come through the media and government agencies.
-This better informs us of how to prepare our homes and belongings.
+In the UK, we name storms that are likely to affect cities and towns across the country.
+This is to ensure better communication through the media and government agencies.

 How to protect your home against storm damage

 Here are 8 ways you can prepare your home ahead of a storm, to help prevent damage:

 2. Clear branches and trim trees